lydell/eslint-plugin-simple-import-sort/README.md

 import { productType } from "./constants";
 ```

 On the other hand, if sorting based on the `from` string (like this plugin does), the imports stay in the same order.
-This prevents the imports from jumping around as you add and remove things, keeping your git history clean and reducing the risk of merge conflicts.
+This prevents the imports/exports from jumping around as you add and remove things, keeping your git history clean and reducing the risk of merge conflicts.

-### Is sorting imports safe?
+### Is sorting imports/exports safe?

 Mostly.

-Imports can have side effects in JavaScript, so changing the order of the imports can change the order that those side effects execute in.
-It is best practice to _either_ import a module for its side effects _or_ for the things it exports.
+Imports and re-exports can have side effects in JavaScript, so changing the order of them can change the order that those side effects execute in.
+It is best practice to _either_ import a module for its side effects _or_ for the things it exports (and _never_ rely on side effects from re-exports).

 ```js
 // An `import` that runs side effects: